HPL has made huge advances in the construction world in recent decades and is now indispensable. It is primarily known as plastic cladding.

 HPL and Trespa® sheets are making a slow, but steady, advance on the interior design business.
 Many hygienic areas already have HPL walls and worktops, for example: laboratories, hospitals and institutional kitchens.
 Even in sanitary facilities, HPL sheets are the number one choice.
 Many public bathrooms, dressing rooms and swimming pools have HPL surfaces.
 It is safe to say that HPL / Trespa® is implemented in a diverse range of sectors and still it is possible to make each area look unique.
 The wide range of colours and designs leave room for personal taste and an original twist.

 HPL sheets consist of two core materials: craft paper and wood fibres.
 These materials are impregnated with synthetic resin and compressed into the desired form, this process creates the dense and compact core of the sheets.
 The next step is applying the top layers.
 These layers contain decorative coloured paper.
 This paper is impregnated with melamine resin and compressed under high pressure, resulting in a top layer that is about 0.8 mm thick.
 Both sides of the sheet are covered with these top layers.
 Again, the materials are compressed under high pressure and high temperature until one (laminated) sheet comes out.
 Each company uses its own unique method to create the end product.
 The different production methods mainly show in the appearance and the price.
 When it comes to the characteristics of the material, such as the strength, there is not much difference between HPL sheets.

 You can quickly and easily and quickly order HPL / Trespa® sheets from us online.
-We will saw these for you and deliver them within 48 hours.
+We will saw these for you.
 You will be kept informed of the ordering process via e-mail.

 Do you have any questions about our products or the ordering process?